 Are some of your family members stressed about going back to school?
 Here are a few tips to get through the transition with confidence.

 You’ve taken it easy during the summer, but the bell signaling the end of vacation has rung.
-No more lazing around in the mornings; a more rigorous routine and daily schedule for the entire family, especially for your children, are about to begin!
+No more late mornings; a more rigorous routine and daily schedule for the entire family, especially for your children, is about to begin!